-Note that the resulting trace path is by default shown with respect to the fixed ground.
-To show the trace path with respect to the another moving component, one would have to select this reference component as a second item in the same selection field.
+Note: The resulting trace path is by default shown with respect to the fixed ground.
+To show the trace path with respect to another moving component, one would have to select this reference component as a second item in the same selection field.